 1031 Exchange

-If you are looking to build wealth, a 1031 exchange is a savvy tax tool to use to ensure that you maximize profits and defer costly capital gains taxes.
+If you are looking to build wealth, a 1031 exchange is a savvy tax tool that can ensure that you maximize profits and defer costly capital gains taxes.

-This is a legitimate tax shelter (a type of deduction) to protect you from capital gains taxes from the sale of investment properties.
+This is a legitimate tax shelter (a type of deduction) that protects you from capital gains taxes on the sale of investment properties.

 They are so popular that slang has sprung up around them.
-It’s fairly common for people to say things such as, “1031 that property for a new one.”
+It’s standard for people to say things such as, “1031 that property for a new one.”

 Why defer taxes?

-The capital gains tax is incurred whenever you sell an investment property for more than you bought it for.
+The capital gains tax is incurred whenever you sell an investment property for more than you bought.

 What is a 1031 exchange?